 When I first learned what “they” meant for genderfluid or non-binary people, I would laugh at “I identify myself as X” memes or at any joke that painted queer people as “special snowflakes” because I didn’t realize the importance of calling people by their pronouns.

 I stopped laughing at the jokes after realizing that I myself was a part of the LGBTQ+ community.

 Our heteronormative society exposed me to such an ugly interpretation of this community that it was hard to come to terms with my bisexuality.
 There was so much that I had to correct, especially the way I looked at gender expression.

 When speaking in Filipino, this isn’t really a problem.
-There are numerous gender-neutral pronouns used abundantly in the country’s native language.
-For example, “he” or “she” in English can easily be translated to “siya” in Filipino, which can be considered gender neutral.
-Sadly, the English language that many colonized nations speak isn’t as inclusive.
+There are numerous gender-neutral pronouns used abundantly in our own language.
+For example, “he” or “she” in English can easily be translated to “siya” in Filipino, which can be considered gender-neutral.
+Sadly, English isn’t as inclusive.

 Though I may not think of my pronouns as names important to me, to nonbinary people, pronouns are significant for their identity.
 When you laugh at this, you aren’t only saying no to using “them,” you’re saying no to the way they express themselves, to the way they live their lives, to their very being.
 As people that don’t understand their struggle, being respectful of someone’s pronouns shouldn’t be optional.